 - 1. Continue remedial efforts to reduce chromium levels in groundwater. - 2.
-Continue to provide bottled water to the two affected businesses currently receiving bottled water. - 3.
+Continue to provide bottled water to the two affected businesses currently receiving bottled water.
+In the future, if a municipal water supply becomes available in the area of Hugo Well Supply and Leiker's Well Supply these two businesses should be connected to that supply to alleviate the need for bottled water as a drinking water source. - 3.
 Regularly monitor affected private wells and public water supply wells to ensure that chromium concentrations remain below levels of health concern. - 4.
 Monitor additional private wells that are found to be within and near the chromium plume area. - 5.
-Restrict the installation of private wells for use as a drinking water source in areas within and near the chromium plume. - 6.
+Restrict the installation of private wells to uses other than a drinking water source in areas within and near the chromium plume. - 6.
 Consider additional investigations to characterize the horizontal and vertical extent of the chromium groundwater plume.

-^{1 &}quot;No Apparent Public Health Hazard" is one of ATSDR's five conclusion categories.
+1 &quot;No Apparent Public Health Hazard" is one of ATSDR's five conclusion categories.
 This category applies to sites where exposure to site-related chemicals might have occurred in the past or is still occurring, but the exposures are not at levels likely to cause adverse health effects.